 I get asked quite often on what I think the best

 optics are for the AK.
-I hope this helps out but
+I hope this helps but remember

 exhaustive analysis.
-Based on the rifle classes I have
+Based on the training classes I

-taken and the trigger time with these optics this is
+have taken and the trigger time with these optics this

 I've used a variety of optic combinations over the years and with the right mount virtually anything is possible so don't be limited to my list.
 A big factor in my choices are ease of use and how difficult they are to get used to (since a common complaint about Russian optics is that they are too tall or too offset compared to Western designs).
 I'm a fan of magnified optics and collimators over red dots which is why I like Obzor and Rakurs so much.
 Fact is that I don't care much for red dots if I have a chance to use a collimator instead.